 Binge Drinking vs. Alcohol Use Disorder (AUD): What Are the Differences?

 Understanding the differences between AUD and binge drinking is essential for identifying and addressing potential concerns.
-For instance, someone with AUD will often engage in binge drinking –– but someone who binge drinks occasionally may not necessarily qualify as having AUD.
+For instance, someone with AUD will often engage in binge drinking — but someone who binge drinks occasionally may not necessarily have AUD.

 Here are the main differences between these two concerning drinking behaviors:

-- Drinking patterns: The chief difference comes down to pattern.
+• Drinking patterns.
+The chief difference between AUD and binge drinking comes down to pattern.
 AUD involves consistent excessive drinking, often on a daily or frequent basis.
 In contrast, binge drinking is characterized by episodic heavy drinking and is typically intermittent.
-AUD represents a chronic condition that can range from mild to severe.
+AUD is a chronic condition that can range from mild to severe.
 Furthermore, AUD can persist over a long period, causing significant negative impacts on multiple aspects of a person's life.

-- Loss of control: Individuals with AUD experience a loss of control over their alcohol consumption and find it challenging to cut back or stop drinking altogether.
-Binge drinkers may have temporary loss of control during specific drinking episodes but can generally control their drinking habits outside of those occasions.
+• Loss of control.
+Individuals with AUD experience a loss of control over their alcohol consumption and find it challenging to cut back or stop drinking altogether.
+Binge drinkers may temporarily lose control during specific drinking episodes, but they can generally control their drinking habits outside of those occasions.

-- Overall impact: AUD has wide-ranging impacts on our physical and mental health, relationships, employment, and daily functioning.
+• Overall impact.
+AUD has wide-ranging impacts on our physical, mental, and sexual health, relationships, employment, and daily functioning.
 Binge drinking, while risky and harmful, may not have the same level of sustained negative effects as AUD.
-However, both can immediately lead to compulsive behaviors––such as drunk driving and unprotected sex––that can have lifelong consequences.
+However, both can immediately lead to impulsive behaviors — such as drunk driving and unprotected sex — that can have lifelong consequences.

 How To Stop Binge Drinking

-The consequences of binge drinking are both severe and far-reaching, affecting every facet of our lives—from physical health to emotional well-being, and even social and professional relationships.
+The consequences of binge drinking are both severe and far-reaching, affecting every facet of our lives — from physical health to emotional well-being, and even social and professional relationships.
 The first step towards breaking free from this harmful pattern is acknowledgment.
-Once you recognize the toll that binge drinking is taking on your life, you are already on the path to recovery.
+Once you recognize the toll that binge drinking is taking on your life, you’re already on the path to recovery.
 Here are some strategies to help you quit binge drinking and reclaim your health:

 1. Set Clear Goals

 Determine what you want to achieve, whether it's cutting back on alcohol or quitting altogether.
 Be clear about your objectives and write them down.
 Share these goals with someone you trust, who can help hold you accountable.
-You can even share these goals with others on the same journey in the Reframe Forum.
+(You can also share these goals with others on the same journey in the Reframe Forum.)

 2. Monitor Your Drinking Patterns